BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 experiment well enough to devise an approach to answering the question.

 For KO and PS there was a learning curve to master the tools and practices.
-This involved understanding the data model used by Git, acquiring habits such as writing tests for all functions and following a common style guide, and learning to contribute to the project repository indirectly through GitHub’s pull request mechanism.
+This involved understanding the data model used by git, acquiring habits such as writing tests for all functions and following a common style guide, and learning to contribute to the project repository indirectly through GitHub’s pull request mechanism.
 JM was already